-In the logistics industry, most operations are held by humans, and therefore the work is highly affected by the workers’ decisions, conditions, and fatigue.
+In the logistics industry, humans do most operations and the workers’ decisions affect every process.
 To supply the demand of the consumption economy, logistics companies have to shift their operations from human-dependent to technology-dependent.
-With the developments in technology, it is now possible and undoubtedly essential to reduce the workload and simplify the decision-making and routine operations.
+With the developments in technology, it is now possible to reduce the workload and simplify decision-making and routine operations.

-AR technology combines the real world with computer-generated visualizations by applications developed to improve augmenting real-world spaces with additional and necessary virtual information.
-By projecting digital images, models, and texts to physical objects through advanced mobile devices and smart glasses, AR can boost the workers’ understanding and improve their work pace.
-To lower the error rates and ease the workers’ decision-making process in logistics, it is necessary to use technologies like AR and simplify their tasks.
+AR technology combines the real world with computer-generated visualizations.
+This is possible by applications for improving augmenting real-world spaces with additional and necessary virtual information.
+Projecting digital images, models, and texts to physical objects through advanced mobile devices and smart glasses boosts the workers’ understanding.
+Also improves their work pace.
+To lower the error rate in logistics, it is necessary to use technologies like AR and simplify their tasks.
 It will also clarify most of the logistic business steps like assembly, storage, sorting, inventory, order picking, transportation, and more.

-A good receipt is the incoming goods and material in the warehouse.
+A good receipt is the incoming goods and materials in the warehouse.
 It is generally the first step that goods enter the logistics cycle.
-The work here is to unload the received goods, check the quality and quantity, and transfer them into the warehouse.
-To simplify this step, AR can be used to review the incoming goods’ necessary information, like how to unload accurately and automate and digitalize the process of quality check and counting.
+The work here is to unload the received goods, check the quality and quantity, and transfer them to the warehouse.
+To simplify this step, AR makes it possible to review the incoming goods’ necessary information.
+For example, how to unload accurately and automate and digitalize the process of quality check and counting.

-The freight loading process is another significant step for the logistics and transportation of goods.
+The freight loading process is another significant step in the logistics and transportation of goods.
 It demands competent management to have an optimal operation flow.
-The accuracy of arrangement and preservation of goods with various freight sizes, weights, fragility, and end-destinations is vital.
+The accuracy of arrangement and preservation of goods with various freight sizes, weights, fragility, and end destinations is vital.
 Businesses can use AR systems to better understand the cargo space and more effective estimation and planning instead of subjective measurement or erroneous calculations of humans.
-For easier and simpler loading and delivery, basic information about the goods and loading and unloading information can be given to the workers through AR, with digital highlights in real-world cargo and trucks, both before and during the process.
-Consequently, the arrangement and positioning will be optimized for carrying the ideal amount of goods, better item recognition, and faster take-outs.
+For easier and simpler loading and delivery, AR gives to the workers basic information about the goods, and loading and unloading information, with digital highlights in real-world cargo and trucks, both before and during the process.
+Consequently, we have the optimization of arrangement and positioning for carrying the ideal amount of goods, better item recognition, and faster take-outs.